-Be sure not to touch or soil the polished proximal end of the optical fiber.
+Be sure not to touch or soil the polished proximal end of the FSMA.
 Insert the FSMA plug into the coupling port of the laser and fully tighten the screwcap until the safety interlock reacts by switching on the pilot laser.

-Check the course of the optical cable.
+Check the course of the optical fiber protection tube.
 It should not run next to wheels or across sharp edges.